Say what? Befriend a fear?

 The truth is, when you offer a fear thoughts, feelings, intentions, and drives that counter its grip, that place in you relaxes.
 Maybe only for a bit at first.
 But that’s a game-changer.

 until you come out on top.

-And there’s no need to share your fear here and there or identify with it, as in, I don’t… [this or that], because of… [this or that].
-It’s who I am.
+And there’s no need to share your fear here and there.
+Or to identify with it, as in, I don’t… [this or that], because of… [this or that].
+Like, it’s who I am.
 Likewise, avoid never.
 As in I just can’t do it, and that’ll never change.
-Declarations like these just keep fear running the show, like a genie of dark thoughts hovering over the neighborhood.
+Declarations like these just keep fear running the show.

 Practice, practice, practice.